ksefcovic/CYBR4580/CompileEverything.md

 Before trying to compile, make sure that you have a system with at least 16gb of RAM, perferably more than 4 threads, and at least 400gb of storage.
 The official requirements are at https://source.android.com/setup/build/requirements.

-NOTE: You will not be able to use the
+NOTE: You will not be able to run the custom rom using the emulator in a VM, so there is almost no use in compiling the source in a VM.
+Additionally, the build system does not support the Windows Subsystem for Linux (WSL), so do not try to build using it.

 1. Make sure that your environment variables are set
 ```bash